natarajan-chidambaram/RABBIT/README.md

 ## Usage
 To execute **RABBIT**, you need to provide a *GitHub personal access token* (API key).
 You can follow the instructions [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to obtain such a token.

-You can execute the tool with all default parameters by running `rabbit <path/to/names.txt> --key <token> --username <GitHub login to which the token belongs>`
+You can execute the tool with all default parameters by running `rabbit <path/to/names.txt> --key <token> --username <GitHub login name to which the token belongs>`

 Here is the list of parameters: